Dallas Artist Explored Concepts of Strangers and Alienation

 Maryanne Meltzer’s work is somewhat of a stranger in the art circuit today, yet not so long ago her work received accolades near and far.
 Somewhat forceful in her paintings and refined in her printmaking, Meltzer often explored the topics of strangers and alienation.

 Her artwork filled the walls of her North Dallas home.
 Large paintings in a variety of styles demanded attention, while stacks of prints quietly accommodated perusal.
-A storage shed in the back yard was built to accommodate her accumulating works.
+A storage shed in the backyard was built to accommodate her accumulating work.

 “Although I never had the opportunity to meet Maryanne Meltzer, I was immediately struck by the quality of her work,” says local art critic Lin Wang who is helping organize a show at the Fort Worth Community Arts Center.
 “It’s bold and sometimes unconventional, but always well-executed.”

-With an interest in art at an early age, Meltzer seems to have found her artistic voice in her 60s when she completed her studies at University of Texas at Dallas.
-In our research we uncovered shows in Los Angeles, Pennsylvania, San Angelo and Shreveport, and a number of articles singing her praises, particularly for her print work.
+With an interest in art at an early age, Meltzer seems to have found her artistic voice in her 60s when she completed her studies at the University of Texas at Dallas.
+In our research, we uncovered shows in Los Angeles, Pennsylvania, San Angelo, and Shreveport, and several articles singing her praises, particularly for her print work.

 And often we are living among strangers.
-A stranger is person whom one does not know or with whom one is not familiar, or a person who is not known in a particular place or community.
-A 1988 exhibit at Artspace included her framed monotypes and freestanding, two-sided painted plywood figures in a case study in the almost universal fear of strangers.
+A stranger is a person whom one does not know or with whom one is not familiar or a person who is not known in a particular place or community.
+A 1988 exhibit at Artspace included her framed monotypes and freestanding, two-sided painted plywood figures in a case study of the almost universal fear of strangers.

 Maryanne Meltzer